AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 5. In Arudino IDE click Upload (Ctrl+U)

-6. Press and **hold** SW1 on ANAVI Thermometer.
-Plug the 5V power supply in the jack of ANAVI Thermometer (without releasing SW1).
+6. Press and **hold** the RESET button on ANAVI Thermometer.
+Plug the 5V power supply in the jack of ANAVI Thermometer (without releasing the RESET button).

 7. In Arduino IDE verify that the upload has been started.
-Then you can release SW1 on ANAVI Thermometer (the upload will not be interrupted and it will continue once it has started).
+Hold RESET until the upload completes.

 The output in Arduino IDE for successful flashing is: